EXCLUSIVE: ICE cancels ‘Tools of Tolerance’ training to meet Trump’s ban on ‘anti-American’ programs

-Enter the Museum of Tolerance in Los Angeles, and you’re confronted with two doors, one green and labeled “unprejudiced” and the other red and labeled “prejudiced.”
+Enter the Museum of Tolerance in Los Angeles, and you’re confronted with two doors: one green and labeled “unprejudiced” and the other red and labeled “prejudiced.”

-Those who try the green door find they can’t open it, and are directed to “think,” then go back and use the red door — a way of telling them they have an inherent prejudice.
+Those who try the green door find they can’t open it and are directed to “think” and then go back and use the red door — a way of telling them they have an inherent prejudice.

-For the last four years, U.S. Immigration and Customs Enforcement (ICE) has been paying tens of thousands of dollars a year to send executives for a special racial-justice training program at the museum.
+For the past four years, U.S. Immigration and Customs Enforcement has been paying tens of thousands of dollars a year to send executives for a special racial justice training program at the museum.

 That’s about to end, The Washington Times has learned.

-The agency told employees the Tolerance Museum training is one of two programs it’s axing to comply with President Trump’s September executive order instructing the government to examine its training programs and get rid of any that promote “divisive concepts” such as inherent racism in all people of a certain race.
+The agency told employees that the Tolerance Museum training is one of two programs it’s axing to comply with President Trump’s September executive order instructing the government to examine its training programs and get rid of any that promote “divisive concepts” such as inherent racism in all people of a certain race.

-The other program is an implicit-bias training program for Homeland Security Investigations, ICE’s investigative force that probes everything from child pornography to counterfeit football jerseys to violent street gangs.
+The other program is an implicit bias training program for Homeland Security Investigations, ICE’s investigative force that probes child pornography, counterfeit football jerseys, violent street gangs and other issues.

 “Pursuant to the executive order on combating race and sex stereotyping, ICE reviewed all employee training programs relating to diversity or inclusion to ensure that the agency’s efforts encourage employees not to judge each other by their color, race, ethnicity, sex or any other characteristic protected by federal law.
 Upon review, ICE has determined that two course offerings will no longer be available,” the agency said in an internal newsletter, which The Times reviewed.

-ICE didn’t respond substantively to inquiries about the decision, but in the newsletter, the agency said it still valued anti-stereotype training and “funding that would have been used for these training courses will be reinvested in other professional development opportunities for employees.”
+ICE didn’t respond substantively to inquiries about the decision, but the agency said in the newsletter that it still valued anti-stereotype training and “funding that would have been used for these training courses will be reinvested in other professional development opportunities for employees.”

-A Homeland Security official told The Times that the Tolerance Museum training was exactly the sort of thing the executive order was trying to weed out of agencies.
+An official of the Homeland Security Department told The Times that the Tolerance Museum training was exactly the sort of thing the executive order was trying to weed out of agencies.

 The official said one part of the ICE training program at the museum involved a Nazi uniform as a spur for conversation.